 Add a little tug-of-war to the game with this chew toy and ball combo.

 Occasionally we’re done playing way before they are.
 Or they want to run further than we can throw.
 That’s when this interactive ball launcher is perfect to spice up the game!

 A new take on the classic toy is a great way to update your game.

-There is no doubt that fetch is one of the all time favorite games you can play with your dog.
+There is no doubt that fetch is one of all time favorite games you can play with your dog.
 We’d love to hear some of your fetch stories, or even see some pictures!
-Head to our Facebook or Twitter and share how you play fetch with you dog!
+Head to our Facebook or Twitter and share how you play fetch with your dog!